rladiesamsterdam/2019_Feb_RMarkdown/README.md

 # 2019_Feb_RMarkdown

-Material for the R- Ladies Amsterdam efficient programming in R workshop
+Material for the R- Ladies Amsterdam R-Markdown event by Martine Jansen.

-Workshop material for the sixth R- Ladies Amsterdam meetup on 11th December 2018.
+Workshop material for the sevent R- Ladies Amsterdam meetup on 21st February 2019.

-Repository includes the presentation & corresponding workshop code.
+Repository includes the presentation, the word cheat sheet with the code and the final RMarkdown document.